faizak2521/custom-x86-bootloader/README.md

-# Faiza's Custom Bootloader 💻
+# My Custom Bootloader 💻

 This is a handcrafted x86 BIOS bootloader written in NASM.
 It displays a welcome message, ASCII art, and allows live keyboard input.